AnnahGrace01/FTF-CRTT/README.md

 # FTF-CRTT
-Code and instructions for our Face-to-Face CRTT
+This repository provides code and instructions for running the Face-to-Face Competetive Reaction Time Task first described in our academic article[add hyperlink].

+## Installation
+### Pydub and SimpleAudio

+## Set-Up in the lab
+### Hardwear
+### Calibrating Sound